 The inventors of the Internet knew what they thought they were doing.
 In the mid-1960s, the Defense Department’s Advanced Research Projects Agency initiated a project called the ARPANET: a network that would link computers at affiliated research institutions around the country.
 In October of 1972, ARPANET made its public debut at the first International Conference on Computer Communications, a meeting of about 1,000 scientists and engineers who shared both an interest in the nascent field of computer networking and an inarticulate hunch that digital networks would, in some way, change the world.

 For three days, as if on an excursion to the future, DoD scientists demonstrated the network’s myriad possibilities.
 Conference attendees ran air traffic control simulations.
 They accessed the AP news wire.
 They even played remote games of chess.
-As Katie Hafner and Matthew Lyon tell it in Wizards Who Stay Up Late, their history of the Internet’s early days, “Executives, engineers, and technicians from the telecommunications and computer industries, a good number of them, entered the room skeptical of the ARPANET and packet switching.
+As Katie Hafner and Matthew Lyon tell it in Where Wizards Stay Up Late, their history of the Internet’s early days, “Executives, engineers, and technicians from the telecommunications and computer industries, a good number of them, entered the room skeptical of the ARPANET and packet switching.
 Many left believing the technology might be real after all.”

 The success of the ARPANET demonstration suggested that truly great things were on the network horizon.
 And yet, as Hafner and Lyon relate: “Bob Kahn [best known as the co-inventor of the TCP/IP data transfer protocols] had just devoted a year of his life to demonstrating that resource-sharing over a network could really work.
 But at some point in the course of the event, he turned to a colleague and remarked, ‘You know, everyone really uses this thing for electronic mail.’”